thingsdb/ThingsDocs/content/data-types/error/len/_index.md

 This function does *not* generate an [event](../../../events).

 ### Function

 *error*.`len()`

 ### Arguments

 None

 ### Return value

-Returns length of the iterable.
+Returns length of an error message.

 > This code uses `len()` to return the length of the error message: